Resolution of two fundamental issues in the dynamics of relativity and exposure of a real version of the emperor's new clothes: Invalidity of Weinberg's claim

 The invariance problem of total electric charge has been resolved by using ``derivative von Laue's theorem'' in Ref.\,\cite{r6}, which indicates that the invariance comes from two facts: (a) $J^{\mu}$ is a four-vector and (b) the moving velocity of any charged particles is less than vacuum light speed.
-This explanation removes the assumption that the total charge is an experimental invariant \cite[p.555]{r4}.
+This strict theoretical result removes the assumption that the total charge is an experimental invariant \cite[p.555]{r4}.

-The difference between the derivative von Laue's theorem \cite{r6} and Theorem 3 is that the derivative von Laue's theorem has a pre-assumption of $\partial\Lambda^{\mu}/\partial t\equiv 0$, namely $\Lambda^{\mu}=(\mathbf{\Lambda},\Lambda^4)$ is not allowed to be time-dependent, while Theorem 3 does not.
-For example, we also can use the derivative von Laue's theorem \cite{r6} to analyze the four-vector $\Gamma^{\mu}=(\mathbf{\Gamma},\Gamma^4)=(\sin x\sin y\sin z,0,0,0)$ discussed above because $\partial\Gamma^{\mu}/\partial t\equiv 0$ holds, but we cannot use it to analyze $W^{\mu}(\mathbf{x},t)$ given by Eq.\,(\ref{eq48}), because $\partial W^{\mu}/\partial t\equiv 0$ does not hold.
+The difference between the derivative von Laue's theorem \cite{r6} and Theorem 3 is that the derivative von Laue's theorem has a pre-assumption of $\partial\mathnormal{\Lambda}^{\mu}/\partial t\equiv 0$, namely $\mathnormal{\Lambda}^{\mu}=(\mathbf{\Lambda},\mathnormal{\Lambda}^4)$ is not allowed to be time-dependent, while Theorem 3 does not.
+For example, we also can use the derivative von Laue's theorem \cite{r6} to analyze the four-vector $\mathnormal{\Gamma}^{\mu}=(\mathbf{\Gamma},\mathnormal{\Gamma}^4)=(\sin x\sin y\sin z,0,0,0)$ discussed above because $\partial\mathnormal{\Gamma}^{\mu}/\partial t\equiv 0$ holds, but we cannot use it to analyze $W^{\mu}(\mathbf{x},t)$ given by Eq.\,(\ref{eq48}), because $\partial W^{\mu}/\partial t\equiv 0$ does not hold.
 Thus Theorem 3 has a better adaptability.